 California State Prisons

 This prison, specially designed for the medical and psychiatric needs of male felons in prison, has been around since 1955.
 It has a hospice unit for the terminally ill, as well as other acute care capacities.
-Vacaville is about half way between San Francisco and Sacramento.
+Vacaville is in Solano County, about half way between San Francisco and Sacramento.
+There is a second state prison in Vacaville, California State Prison Solano, which is newer than CMF.

 Highway 1, San Luis Obispo, CA 93401, (805) 547-7900